Search

 Black Widow Tetras are relatively easy to breed in a home aquarium.
 Males are generally smaller and slimmer than females, with a noticeable black stripe running along their bodies.
 When breeding, keeping a small group of males and females together is recommended, as this will increase the chances of successful mating.

 Female Black Widow Tetras will show signs of pregnancy by becoming noticeably rounder and developing a dark gravid spot near their ventral fin.
-Once pregnant, females can give birth to 20-30 fry.
+Once the black skirt tetra pregnant, females can give birth to 20-30 fry.
 It is essential to provide plenty of hiding spots in the tank for the fry to avoid being eaten by their parents or other tank mates.

-It is recommended that the pregnant female be separated into a breeding tank equipped with plenty of plants for the fry to hide in.
+It is recommended that the black widow fish pregnant be separated into a breeding tank equipped with plenty of plants for the fry to hide in.
 The fry can be fed infusoria, powdered flakes, or newly hatched brine shrimp.
 With proper care and monitoring, Black Widow Tetras can be successfully bred in a home aquarium.

 How to Tell if a Black Widow Tetra is Pregnant?